nissimbrami/nissim_brami/README.md

 ### About Me
 I am a highly motivated computer scientist in the last semester at Ben-Gurion University.
-I am passionate about developing secure communication systems
+I am passionate about programming and developing more tools and apps

 - 🔒 Special interest in concurrency, networks, and algorithm design.